Eric Nestler, MD, PhD

 Dr. Hof is the Vice-Chair for the Department of Neuroscience.
 He is also a Professor in Neuroscience, Geriatrics and Palliative Medicine, and Ophthalmology.
 Dr. Hof leads the Kastor Neurobiology of Aging Laboratories.
 His laboratory has extensive expertise in the pathology of neuropsychiatric disorders and has established an international reputation in quantitative approaches to neuroanatomy and studies of brain evolution.

-Dr. Yasmin Hurd is a Professor in the Departments of Psychiatry, Neuroscience, and Pharmacology and Systems Therapeutics.
-She is also the Director of the MD-PhD Program for the Icahn School of Medicine at Mount Sinai and serves as Chair of the Minority Health Research Committee (MHRC).
+Dr. Yasmin Hurd is a Professor in the Departments of Psychiatry, Neuroscience, and Pharmacology and Systems Therapeutics and the Ward-Coleman Chair in Translational Research.
+She is also the Director of the Center for Addictive Disorders at the Mount Sinai Behavioral Health System.
+Her multidisciplinary molecular, pharmacological and behavioral research integrates translational preclinical and clinical laboratory studies.

 Paul Kenny, PhD